Our Services

 Past trauma can resurface later in life, especially during periods of stress or loss.
 This may include:

-For those who have experienced past trauma, particularly sexual trauma, unresolved emotional distress can significantly contribute to anxiety symptoms later in life.
-Understanding whether your current anxiety may be connected to earlier experiences can be an important step toward healing and recovery.
+For those who have experienced past trauma, unresolved emotional distress can significantly contribute to anxiety symptoms later in life.
+If you're wondering whether your current anxiety may be connected to earlier experiences like sexual trauma, a confidential symptom assessment can help you better understand your symptoms and identify next steps toward healing and recovery.

 Physical health changes can directly cause or worsen anxiety symptoms.